 DENTAL CARIES

-Dental caries is a pathological process that manifests itself after eruption of teeth, in which demineralization and softening of the hard tissues of the tooth occur, followed by the formation of a defect in the form of a cavity. ...
+Dental caries is a pathological process that appears after teething, during which demineralization and softening of the hard tissues of the tooth occur, followed by the formation of a defect in the form of a cavity. .

 Protocol code: